JoshuaLampert/DispersiveShallowWater.jl/docs/src/overview.md

 mesh = Mesh1D(coordinates_min, coordinates_max, N + 1)
 ```

-The first line specifies that we want to solve the BBM-BBM equations with variable bathymetry using a gravitaional acceleration ``g = 9.81``.
+The first line specifies that we want to solve the BBM-BBM equations with variable bathymetry using a gravitational acceleration ``g = 9.81``.
 Afterwards, we define the initial condition, which is described as a function with the spatial variable `x`, the time `t`, the `equations` and a `mesh` as parameters.
-If an analytical solution is available, the time variable `t` can be used, and the initial condition can serve as an analytical to compare the numerical solution with.
+If an analytical solution is available, the time variable `t` can be used, and the initial condition can serve as an analytical solution to be compared with the numerical solution.
+Otherwise, you can just keep the time variable unused.
 An initial condition in DispersiveShallowWater.jl is supposed to return an `SVector` holding the values for each of the unknown variables.
 Since the bathymetry is treated as a variable (with time derivative 0) for convenience, we need to provide the value for the primitive variables `eta` and `v` as well as for `D`.
-Otherwise, you can just keep the time variable unused.
 In this case, the initial condition describes a travelling wave that moves towards a beach, which is modeled by a linearly increasing bathymetry.

 Next, we choose periodic boundary conditions since, up to now, DispersiveShallowWater.jl only provides support for this type of boundary conditions.
 Lastly, we define the physical domain as the interval from -130 to 20 and we choose 512 intermediate nodes.
 The mesh is homogeneous, i.e. the distance between each two nodes is constant.
 We choose the left boundary very far to the left in order to avoid an interaction of the left- and right-travelling waves.